wrpaape/BellmanFord/README.md

 up to 10000 nodes and graphs with unreachable nodes.
 This implementation handles both gracefully.
-Unreachable nodes are marked with `inf` cost in their cost vector entry, and the line `No path from 0 to <node>` is output in place of their best path.  `BellmanFord` took around 5 seconds to terminate given a 10000-node graph, and almost immediately for graphs with 1000 or less nodes.
+Unreachable nodes are marked with `inf` cost in their cost vector entry, and the line `No path from 0 to <node>` is output in place of their best path.  `BellmanFord` took a few seconds to terminate given a 10000-node graph, and terminated almost immediately for graphs with 1000 or less nodes.